v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

-# Learning Path 4 - Lab 3 - Exercise 10 - Build a Power BI report and dashboard
+# Module 4 - Lab 3 - Exercise 10 - Build a Power BI report and dashboard

 Holly Dickson is nearing the end of her excursion into the Microsoft Power Platform environment.
 She has built two Power Apps and a Power Automate Flow, all based on the Service Desk Ticketing system she created earlier in SharePoint.